JuliaPlots/PlotDocs.jl/docs/tutorial.md

 to each of these libraries!

 When we started plotting above, our plot used the default backend.
 The default backend depends on what plotting packages you've installed in Julia.
-If you're using a basic installation, this will plot to the browser using Plotly, or into the REPL using UnicodePlots.jl.
+If have not previously installed any backend packages, this will plot to the browser using Plotly, or into the REPL using UnicodePlots.jl.
 However, let's say we want a standard plotting backend which will plot into a nice GUI or into the plot pane of Juno.
 To do this, we'll need a backend which is compatible with these features.
 Some common backends for this are PyPlot and GR.
 To install these backends, simply use the standard Julia installation (`Pkg.add("BackendPackage")`).
 We can specifically choose the backend we are plotting into by using the name of the backend in all lower case as a function.
 Let's plot the example from above using Plotly and then GR (this assumes you've done `Pkg.add("GR")`!):

 ```julia
 x = 1:10; y = rand(10,2) # 2 columns means two lines